Is it ok to quit a job while still in training or just started?

 Do I need to give 2 weeks notice during training?

-Giving your 2 weeks notice, even during training, is considered a common courtesy.
+Giving your two weeks’ notice, even during training, is considered a common courtesy.
 The more notice you can give when just starting a new job, the better.
-The company may use the 2 weeks notice to find another candidate or allow you to leave earlier.
+The company may use the two weeks notice to find another candidate or allow you to leave earlier.